Tobacco packaging warning messages: Mexico

 Since 2010, cigarette packs in Mexico must contain health warnings and graphic images.
 By law, 30% of the pack's front, 100% of the pack's rear and 100% of one lateral must consist on images and warnings.
 The Secretariat of Health issues new warnings and images every six months.
 Images have included a dead rat, a partial mastectomy, a laryngectomy, a dead human fetus surrounded by cigarette butts, a woman being fed after suffering a stroke and damaged lungs, amongst others.

-Warnings include smoking-related diseases and statistics, toxins found in cigarettes and others such as:
+Warnings include smoking-related diseases and statistics, toxins found in cigarettes and others.